soudev/knowledge.mine/stuff/frontend.html5.md

 #### Mobile

+* [[SlideShare] How Can HTML Compete with Native?](http://www.slideshare.net/andreasc/how-can-html-compete-with-native)

+--

 * [Screensiz.es](http://screensiz.es/phone) is a nifty little database of screen specifications for the most popular devices on the market.